 Take all these ingredients, give them a good shake, and bingo, you have Lingoplanet.

-Peter had long ago discovered that apps, smartphones and tablets were well suited to his publishing business; Oliver had been experimenting with digital media for foreign language teaching for a long time; and Antje was busy interpreting conferences taking place on the other side of the planet from her home office and doing online teaching together with Oliver.
+Peter had long ago discovered that apps, smartphones and tablets were well suited to his publishing business; Andreas had been experimenting with digital media for foreign language teaching for a long time; and Antje was busy interpreting conferences taking place on the other side of the planet from her home office and doing online teaching together with Andreas.

 Their combined intercultural experiences and their enthusiasm for learning and teaching foreign languages soon gave birth to the idea that live courses coupled with the use of a digital platform could be an excellent new teaching tool.
 Instead of app-based classes which tend to be so impersonal, students are guided by real-life qualified teachers, with the support of self-study units that are specifically tailored to the live classes.